newexo/icosahedron/prompts/skills/discussion.md

 ## Steps to make code actually work

 This time the code worked almost without modification.
+The refactoring necessary was to make Skill implement to Dictable class to make it easy to translate to and from JSON.
+There were other classes that also had not been refactored to implement Dictable.
+Did those also in this same refactor.

+Recorded steps to refactor work in commit history of branch [refactor/skills](https://github.com/newexo/d20-ai/tree/refactor/skills).

 ## Documentation comments

+Requested documentation for the Skill class.
+The comments for the init method and class seemed okay.